-Grant Thornton Australia is dedicated to providing resources, research and opinion pieces on the issues and challenges to business and those affected by it.
-With our expertise, journalists regularly seek our opinions on matters of interest.
-Insolvency, tax, corporate finance and succession options are examples of the topics we have commented on recently.
+Grant Thornton

+Australia is dedicated

+to understanding the

+issues facing Australian

+businesses.
+We have

+produced a number of

+research and opinion pieces

+on the issues and challenges

+businesses have faced

+over the last 12 months.

+With their knowledge of

+our expertise, journalists

+regularly seek our opinions

+on matters of public

+interest.